RedHatWorkshops/openshiftv3-workshop/6. Scale up and Scale down the application instances.md

-## Scale up and scale down the application instances
+## Scale up and Scale down and Idle the application instances

 In this exercise we will learn how to scale our application.
 OpenShift has the capability to scale your application and make sure that many instances are always running.